commit-live-students/linear_regression_project/q04_linear_predictor/README.md

-## Task 4: Predicting using fitted linear regression model
+## Your very first prediction - Using fitted linear regression model

 Let's write a function `linear_predictor()` that takes in a fitted linear model and makes a prediction.
 It also calculates Mean square error, Mean absolute error and r2.